Fishing Essentials To Get Started

 - Pack out what you pack in, and pick up any litter you see while on the water.

-- Check or your state agency department’s website frequently for updates or changes to fishing regulations and laws.
+- Visit your state agency department’s website frequently for updates or changes to fishing regulations and laws.

 - If you are fishing from a boat, don't power through rooted aquatic vegetation.

 Conservation practices like these will help ensure that our fish populations thrive and present fishing opportunities for future generations of anglers.